OccaSoftware/com.occasoftware.material-library-7/Readme.md

 ## About
 A collection of 5 photoscanned PBR materials.
 All textures are 2048x2048 resolution (2k).
 All materials tile seamlessly.
 All textures are fully compatible with a variety of different scenarios - Unity terrain, Unity BIRP Standard Shader, URP Standard Shader, HDRP Standard Shader, and much more are compatible.

+These materials were developed by https://www.occasoftware.com/.
+You can also access these materials free here: https://www.occasoftware.com/materials.

 All of the below maps are included for each material:
 Base Color
 Height